lapnd/httdes.github.io/vexriscv.md

 ## III. a) Briey SoC software demo

+Sample sofwares for Briey SoC can be found at: https://github.com/thuchoang90/briey_software

 First, clone the Briey SoC software demo to your local machine.

 	$ git clone https://github.com/thuchoang90/briey_software.git

-This contains the first test demo under the **"test"** folder, and some other example demos.
+This contains the first test demo under the **"test"** folder, and some other example demos, including chip demos.

 ## III. b) Debug Briey SoC with Verilator + OpenOCD + GDB